Go to main content

 Close Danish National Collaboration on Molecular Diagnostics

-The ring trial included all seven Danish centers that routinely report TMB and compared TMB calculations across different sequencing technologies, including whole genome sequencing, whole exome sequencing, and targeted panels, as well as differences in bioinformatic filtering.
+The ring trial included all seven Danish centres that routinely report TMB and compared TMB calculations across different sequencing technologies, including whole genome sequencing, whole exome sequencing, and targeted panels, as well as differences in bioinformatic filtering.

 Importantly, the initiative has had positive effects beyond identifying methodological differences.
 It has improved data quality across sites, strengthened national collaboration, and fostered transparency through shared analyses.
-Together, these efforts have established a strong foundation for future harmonization of TMB assessment—both nationally and in the broader international context of genomic medicine and targeted therapies.
+Together, these efforts have established a strong foundation for future harmonisation of TMB assessment—both nationally and in the broader international context of genomic medicine and targeted therapies.

 • Aalborg University Hospital